danxfisher/UFC-Fantasy-WordPress-Theme/README.md

 # UFC Fantasy WordPress Theme

-A theme for fantasy UFC picks because I think the UFC's website is useless.
+A theme for fantasy UFC picks because I think the UFC's website is useless.  **NOTE**: This is still in its infancy so please don't mind the commented out code and other goofy things you may find.
+I'm only able to update this sparingly.

 ## Standard User Preview